 Consultation on a cycle contraflow in St Owen Street, Hereford.
-This consultation closed on 30 August 2017.
+This consultation closed on 30 August 2017 and the results are available.

 This consultation is closed.
 It ran from 19 July to 30 August 2017.